zainal-ilmi/Simple-Task-Management-Application-using-cpp/readme.md

 ✨ Features

-📝 Add Tasks
+📝 Add Tasks:
 Create new tasks with title, description, priority, and deadline.

-✏️ Edit Tasks
+✏️ Edit Tasks:
 Update task details such as title, due date, or completion status.

-🗑️ Delete Tasks
+🗑️ Delete Tasks:
 Remove completed or unnecessary tasks easily.

-📆 View Tasks
+📆 View Tasks:
 Display all tasks in a formatted list, sorted by priority or deadline.

-🔍 Filter Tasks
+🔍 Filter Tasks:
 Filter tasks by completion status (Pending / Completed).

-⏰ Reminders
+⏰ Reminders:
 Tasks nearing their deadlines are highlighted for quick attention.

-🔐 User Authentication
+🔐 User Authentication:
 Each user has their own account to save and manage tasks separately.

-💾 Local Data Storage
+💾 Local Data Storage:
 All data is saved in a local .txt file — no database setup needed.

 ⚙️ Technologies Used